yrameshk26/IpCountryResolver/README.md

    - **Batch IP Lookup Endpoint**: Develop an additional API endpoint that accepts a list of IP addresses and returns a list of countries for each IP.
 This would allow clients to query multiple IP addresses in a single request, improving efficiency and reducing the number of individual API calls needed.

-   - Optimized Processing: Ensure that the batch processing is optimized to handle large numbers of IP addresses efficiently, and that results are returned in a structured format for ease of use.
+   - **Optimized Processing**: Ensure that the batch processing is optimized to handle large numbers of IP addresses efficiently, and that results are returned in a structured format for ease of use.

 2. **Distributed Systems:**